 Is it the rush of packing lunches, getting breakfast, getting everyone dressed and out the door for school?

-Here’s some of the places where stress hides in your body.
-The reason I say hides is because these outward signs are our body trying to tell us something.
-That something is quite often about our stress levels.
+Here are some of the places where stress hides in your body.
+The reason I say ‘hides’ is because these outward signs are our body is trying to tell us something.
+That ‘something’ is quite often related to our stress levels.